 If an internal department is created as part of ICANN org under mechanism A or B, measures will be needed to ensure division and recognition of responsibilities between the department handling funds and the rest of the organization.
 This division and recognition of responsibilities will be particularly important under mechanism A, where ICANN org is handling many aspects of the granting cycle.

 For mechanism C, audit requirements will largely correspond to already established ICANN org procedures.
-Certain aspects of oversight will have to be established, for example the financial audit.
+Certain aspects of oversight will have to be established, for example the financial audit and project audit(s).
 An ICANN Foundation internal controls process should be established to ensure that all processes are monitored professionally.

 If mechanism C is selected, the following additional issues should be addressed in the implementation phase: